Erase video memory on shutdown

 When this is fixed, the entry in the FAQ should be removed.

-#3 Updated by intrigeri almost 4 years ago
+#3 Updated by intrigeri over 4 years ago

 just before the greeter, he saw "a part of his previous session on the screen while